 | Successful exploits | 2 (out of several hundred attempts) |

-The approach used task verifiers — tools allowing Claude to validate its own work in real time, testing whether vulnerabilities were actually removed and whether program functionality was preserved.
-Most fixes were integrated into Firefox 148.0.
+The approach used task verifiers — tools enabling Claude to validate its own work in real time, testing whether vulnerabilities were actually removed and whether the program’s functionality was preserved.
+Most of the fixes were integrated into Firefox 148.0.

-Notably: Claude proved much better at finding bugs than at exploiting them (only 2 successful exploits out of hundreds of attempts), which underscores the current defensive advantage available with AI models — good news for software security.
+Notably, Claude proved much better at finding bugs than at exploiting them (only 2 successful exploits out of hundreds of attempts), highlighting the defensive advantage currently available with AI models — good news for software security.

 🔗 Mozilla-Anthropic partnership